Abby Leach: Formative years and family

 She was one of the first female students at Harvard University, enrolling in a "Plan for Private Collegiate Instruction of Women" upon its establishment in 1879 at her behest.
 The "Plan" led to the later establishment of Radcliffe College.

+Career

-Because Harvard at that time did not grant degrees to women, Vassar College granted her bachelor's and master's degrees after they appointed her to the Vassar faculty.
+Because Harvard did not award degrees to women at the time that Leach was enrolled there, Vassar College granted her Bachelor's and Master's degrees after they appointed her to the Vassar faculty in 1883.
+She was a professor of Greek and Latin there from that time until her death in 1918.

 She was a member of the Greek Conference of the Committee of Ten called by the National Education Association in 1894, the only female member of any conference of the Committee of Ten.

+Long interested in improving educational opportunities for women in Japan, she was presented with a gold cup by Emperor Meiji in 1898 for her success in this regard.

 In 1899, she became the first female president of the American Philological Association.
 From 1899 to 1901, Leach was president of the Association of Collegiate Alumnae which later became the American Association of University Women.

-Early Personal Life

-Abby Leach was one of five children of Marcus and Eliza Paris Bourne Leach.
-Marcus Leach was an owner of a shoe making business.